Swelling after lens replacement. Rehabilitation after cataract removal

 • inflammatory reactions;

-• increase in eye pressure (about the norm of IOP );
+• increased eye pressure (about normal IOP );

 • hemorrhage in the anterior chamber of the eye;